Middle Tennessee vs. UConn NCAA Football Odds, Plays and Insights | October 22, 2021

 Over/Under Insights

-- Middle Tennessee has combined with its opponents to score more than 56 points just twice this season.
+- Middle Tennessee has combined with its opponents to put up more than 56 points just two times this year.

-- UConn and its opponents have combined to score more than 56 points in two games this season.
+- UConn's games have gone over 56 points in two opportunities this season.

-- Friday's over/under is 12.2 points higher than the combined 43.8 PPG average of the two teams.
+- Friday's total is 12.2 points higher than the combined 43.8 PPG average of the two teams.

-- These two squads surrender a combined 66.3 points per game, 10.3 more than this contest's over/under.
+- The 66.3 points per game these two squads have surrendered to opponents this season are 10.3 more than the 56 over/under in this contest.

-- The average total in Blue Raiders games this season is 58.8, 2.8 points more than Friday's total of 56.
+- Blue Raiders games this season feature an average total of 58.8 points, a number 2.8 points higher than Friday's over/under.

 Middle Tennessee Stats and Trends

-- When Middle Tennessee puts up more than 35.0 points, it is 0-0-1 against the spread and 1-1 overall.
+- Middle Tennessee is 0-0-1 against the spread and 1-1 overall this season when the team records more than 35.0 points.

 - Find the latest spread and moneyline odds for Middle Tennessee at SISportsbook.